bernie-cm/k8s-labs/working-with-replicasets.md

 NAME              DESIRED   CURRENT   READY   AGE new-replica-set   4         4         0       5m12s
 ```
-Here we can see that there are 4 desired pods in the RepicaSet spec, and there are 4 pods running.
+Here we can see that there are 4 desired pods in the ReplicaSet spec, and there are 4 pods running.
 Even if we deleted one of the pods with `kubectl delete pod <name-of-pod>`, the ReplicaSet will ensure another pod is running to match the number of replicas, i.e., 4.

 ## Creating a ReplicaSet
 Like most objects in k8s, the easiest way to create a ReplicaSet is using a YAML file.